girlscript/winter-of-contributing/Database/SQL_expressions_and_SQL_commands.md

 2.Numeric
 3.Date

-Let us try to understand them with sample programs.
+Let us try to understand them with some sample example programs.

+---

-**1. SQL Boolean Expression**
+**1. SQL Boolean Expression:**

 SQL Boolean Expression fetches data based on the condition that is mentioned as part of the SQL query.
 As the name suggests it fetches only single valued data (Boolean).